fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 if the tentative regulation policies here in Europe will succeed in creating a better and respectful network.

-Morever, in many countries the Internet is limited and under the control/monitoring of central authorities, and I'm not talking only about North Korea, China, Russia, Iran, or other nations with some known issues in accessing the network.
+Moreover, in many countries the Internet is limited and under the control/monitoring of central authorities, and I'm not talking only about North Korea, China, Russia, Iran, or other nations with some known issues in accessing the network.
 As we all discovered in the immediate past, even the so-called free democracies [show their fallacies](https://en.wikipedia.org/wiki/Edward_Snowden) from time to time.